Frequently Asked Questions

 - When does my coverage become effective?

-- If you complete the health insurance enrollment form within 30 days of your appointment start date, insurance becomes effective on the appointment start date.
-If the enrollment form is completed after 30 days from your appointment start date there will be a 30 day waiting period before your health insurance coverage is active.
+- If you complete the health insurance enrollment form within 30 days of your appointment start date your health insurance will be effective on the same date as your appointment start date.
+If the enrollment form is completed after 30 days of your appointment start date there will be a 30 day waiting period before your health insurance coverage is active.

 - What is the name of the health insurance?